Pumping and Breastfeeding

 - Pump until you are empty to prevent clogs and mastitis.

-You can drop your middle of the night of pump as soon as baby is sleeping through the night and your supply has regulated (usually around 5 months postpartum)
+- You can drop your middle of the night pump as soon as baby is sleeping through the night and your supply has regulated (usually around 5 months postpartum)

 Earlier you were introduced to the two BEST breastfeeding and pumping online courses, both by Milkology.